-evaluator records the potential vulnerability for further consideration.
+evaluation records the potential value and for rarrier consideration.

 A list of potential vulnerabilities applicable to the TOE in its operational environment, which can be used as an input into penetration testing activities, shall be reported in the ETR by the evaluators.